w22116972/leetcode/README.md

 # Leetcode

-This repository contains notes and solution to Leetcode questions and lists common patterns for similar questions.
+This repository contains notes and leetcode to Leetcode questions and lists common patterns for similar questions.

 [Linked List](docs/LinkedList.md)

 [Monotonic Stack](docs/Monotonic%20Stack.md)

+## Guidelines

+- should explain time complexity and space complexity
+- should explain the tradeoff between usage of data structure or algorithm
+- should prepare "how would you unit test the code your write"

 ## Company Questions